 In order to promote best practice and highlight those countries leading by example in promoting transparency and civil society participation, we are asking governments to endorse the following Pledge with six principles.
 The focus of the principles is on issues other than review team meetings with civil society representatives during country visits because such meetings were established as the standard practice in the first review cycle.

 As UNCAC States Parties, we hereby reaffirm the importance of transparency and public consultation in addressing corruption.
 We believe civil society can play a crucial role in preventing and combatting corruption in our country.
-We believe civil society can contribute to successful implementation of UNCAC provisions, therefore we commit ourselves to follow the six Principles of Transparency during the second cycle of the UNCAC review process.
+We believe civil society can contribute to the successful implementation of UNCAC provisions, therefore we commit ourselves to follow the six Principles of Transparency during the second cycle of the UNCAC review process.

 Principles of Transparency